Pigmentation Treatment in Singapore

 c.
 Topical Creams

-Beauty products or prescription creams formulated with skin lightening ingredients, such as glycolic acid and azaleic acid, are excellent in correcting skin pigmentation through regular use.
+Beauty products or prescription creams formulated with skin lightening ingredients, such as glycolic acid and azaleic acid, are effective in correcting skin pigmentation through regular use.

 d.
 Chemical Peel

 While prescription creams are effective solutions to skin discolouration, the results may not be as immediate.
-A chemical peel is an intensive treatment that is excellent in correcting skin pigmentation by using chemicals of different strength to peel off targeted layers of the skin (Rendon 2010).
+A chemical peel is an intensive treatment that can correct uneven skin pigmentation by using chemicals of different strength to peel off targeted layers of the skin (Rendon 2010).
 As the old skin layer is sloughed off, the process results in the resurfacing new skin layers to reveal radiant and blemish-free skin.

 This aesthetic treatment uses rough crystals or other abrasive substances to buff out the outer layer of the skin.
 This procedure helps in stimulating healthy cell turnover, which can help reduce pigmentation problems (Shim et.al, 2001).